 OBSSR Past Events

-The OBSSR hosts virtual and in-person meetings that highlight behavioral and social sciences research (BSSR).
-In coordination with the NIH Institutes, Centers, and Offices, other government agencies, and the wider BSSR community, OBSSR facilitates opportunities to network, collaborate, explore, and advance BSSR.
+OBSSR organizes virtual and in-person meetings to showcase behavioral and social sciences research (BSSR).
+In collaboration with our National Institutes of Health (NIH) colleagues, federal partners, and the BSSR community, we facilitate opportunities to network, collaborate, explore, and advance BSSR.

 View the list of upcoming OBSSR events.